 PDCCH-subframe: Refers to a subframe with PDCCH.
 This represents the union over PDCCH-subframes for all serving cells excluding cells configured with cross carrier scheduling for both uplink and downlink [8]; except if the UE is not capable of simultaneous reception and transmission in the aggregated cells where this instead represents the PDCCH-subframes of the SpCell.

-- For FDD serving cells, all subframes represent PDCCH-subframes.
+- For FDD serving cells, all subframes represent PDCCH-subframes, unless specified otherwise in this subclause.

-- For TDD serving cells, all downlink subframes and subframes including DwPTS of the TDD UL/DL configuration indicated by tdd-Config [8] of the cell represent PDCCH-subframes.
+- For TDD serving cells, all downlink subframes and subframes including DwPTS of the TDD UL/DL configuration indicated by tdd-Config [8] of the cell represent PDCCH-subframes, unless specified otherwise in this subclause.

 - For serving cells operating according to Frame structure Type 3, all subframes represent PDCCH-subframes.